ArmsNA/AGPO/README.md

 # AGPO
-Automated Group Policy Compliance Program for Linux or devices running Windows Subsystem for Linux.
+Automated Group Policy Compliance Program for Linux or devices running Windows Subsystem for Linux, written in bash.

 ATTN: **Must run Terminal as system administrator.**